facebookresearch/AcousticRooms/README.md

 | `room_mesh_obj_format/` | 3D mesh geometries of all rooms in `.obj` format |
 | `material_library/` | Acoustic material definitions including absorption/reflection coefficients |
 | `simulation_info/` | Configuration files and simulation parameters for selected rooms |

 ---

+## 📄 License

+**AcousticRooms** is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+You are free to share and adapt the dataset, even for commercial use, as long as proper attribution is given.

+See the [LICENSE](./LICENSE) file for full terms.

+---